 Computers in the lab are networked and you are required to log onto them with your username and password.
 Do not save any work to the lab computers unless you save it to your Z: drive or onto a personal USB device; all other drives are purged when you log out.
 During the class, the computers in this room are to be used only for the completion of assignments directly associated with this course.
-Computers, including laptops, are not to be used to check email or access the Internet for personal reasons during class.
+Computers, including laptops and tablets, are not to be used to check email or access the Internet for personal reasons during class.

-Out of courtesy to others, all cell phones should be silenced or turned completely off upon arrival to class and should be out of sight.
-If you are using your cell phone during lab or have your phone visible on the table, then the instructor may assign a zero as the participation grade for that lab.
-If you are engaged with your cell phone, then you are not engaged with your lab partners and the experiment.
+Out of courtesy to others, all cell phones should be silenced or turned completely off upon arrival to class and should be out of reach.
+If you are engaged with your cell phone, then you are not engaged with your lab partners and the experiment, and your participation grade will be reduced.
 You have been warned, so no additional warning is needed.
 Also, MP3 players, cameras and other personal devices are not to be used during class.
 Personal laptops and calculators may be used as directed.